-One financial decision that a lot of entrepreneurs seem to struggle with is the question of how much cash reserves their business should maintain.
+One financial decision that a lot of entrepreneurs seem to struggle with is how much cash their business should keep in reserves.

 Hold too little cash and you could find yourself in serious trouble if your business takes a turn for the worse.
-Hold too much at today’s rates and that may prevent you from investing to your company’s growth to your full capacity.
+Hold too much and you won't be investing in your company’s growth to your full capacity.

 Instead, the answer requires an assessment of where your company is in its lifecycle, as well as a look at some quantitative factors and a bit of worst-case scenario planning.